Roaring Fork River water in Basalt Colorado

 If the main Roaring Fork is too warm, crowded, or pushy, pivot to the colder Fryingpan for technical tailwater fishing or to the Eagle River when you want another freestone-style valley option.

-Verify current Colorado special regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current Colorado special fishing rules before fishing.
 Artificial-only, catch-and-release, harvest-size rules, and seasonal closures differ by reach.

 Aspen and Woody Creek area